Academic Advising and Learning Resources

 Advisors: Brian Buckley, Melissa Donegan, Diana Morlang, Lawrence Nelson, Terri Peretti

 Santa Clara University provides a wide range of opportunities for undergraduates to build a strong pre-law foundation.
 Early in their undergraduate program, pre-law students should consult not only with their major advisor but also with one of the designated pre-law advisors.
 Consultation with a pre-law advisor familiarizes the student with the rigors of law school, the practice of law, the burden of law school debt, and the means to best secure employment as an attorney.
 Advisors will help formulate a program to prepare students for the complexity of the application process, including preparation for the Law School Admission Test (LSAT).
 There is no specific major or curriculum required to qualify for law school admission.
-Successful law school applicants come from a diversity of majors such as anthropology, philosophy, communication, political science, physics, English, history, biology, and economics.
+Successful law school applicants come from a diversity of majors, such as anthropology, philosophy, communication, political science, physics, English, history, biology, and economics.
 However, to successfully prepare for the LSAT, students are advised to select courses that deepen reading comprehension and promote logical reasoning.
 Law school admissions officers generally recommend undergraduate preparation by selecting a major that demands discipline, analytical ability, research skills, close reading of texts, creativity, verbal skills, and precision in written and oral work.
-The departments of Philosophy and Political Science offer a pre-law emphasis within the major (in philosophy, it is also available within the minor).
+The departments of philosophy and political science offer a pre-law emphasis within the major (in philosophy, it is also available within the minor).
 Elective courses also provide valuable training and breadth of academic and analytical experience.
 Some elective courses strengthen specific abilities, while others provide perspective on legal issues and topics.
-For recommended electives, see www.scu.edu/cas/pre-law/.
+Recommended electives are located on the website.

 Advisor: Carol Ann Gittens